TomerFi/appdaemon_alexa_smart_thermostat/README.md

 - The `temperature_sensor_to_mqtt` application:
   - For `sensor_entity` update with the full entity name of the sensor which holds the current temperature as its state.
   - For `topic` update the topic from you climate component's `current_temperature_topic` key.
+  - The optional arguments `mode_entity_for_update`,`temperature_entity_for_update`and `fan_mode_entity_for_update`, are optional and used to change the state of any helpers you use for controlling the climate in order to keep your helpers in-sync with alexa's commands to the climate.
+Please Note, the state is change internally, no action will be taken by Home Assistant based on the state changed according to these option arguments.
 ```yaml
 global_modules:
   - ir_packets_manager